In this broadhead review, I tested a tried and true mechanical that has been around for a while… the NAP Killzone.

 Day two was much of the same.
 There was a lot of deer activity, but no shooters.
 Kyle, however, did fill his tag on that second day with a real nice 8-point that was on his hit list.

 I hunted hard over the next week, and saw the big 8 on multiple occasions, but he never had the buck with him I was looking for.
 I even had him within 30 yards of me for 29 minutes one morning, but I still let him go.

 Around 5:30 I had a small buck come in, and it brightened my outlook somewhat.
 That buck left and a doe and fawn came in.
 They stuck around for 20 or so minutes, but then wandered off into the thick brush.

 At around 6:30 a small really good up and comer buck came in.
 I had seen this deer many times, and he was always with more deer and never alone, so I focused hard on the direction he had came from.
-About 3 minutes later, I could see the big 8 coming, and this time he was out of velvet, and looked bigger than I had thought.

 As he was walking up the hill, he kept looking over his shoulder to check something behind him.
 One of my deer hunting tips is, when a mature buck is watching behind him, it only tells me that something bigger may be lurking.
 Well in this case, there was.

 Coming straight at me was the buck I was after.
 He came in just like I had planned, but I didn’t plan on the other two bucks being there with him.
 For nine minutes I had to watch him and the other bucks mill around and feed.

 Finally, the big 8 swung around to the back side of the 12.
 I had been waiting on this, because I knew it would turn the 12 where I could get a shot off.

 Even though John has experienced some incredible success in taking huge bucks, it’s the time with friends that has made it all the more special.